-Is this dog the right dog for your family?
+Is this Bichon Frise mix the right dog for your family?
 If you are looking for a larger breed, or one that’s likely to repeatedly play catch, then the Bichpoo may not be the right pup for you.
 If a noisy pup is something that’s off your list, then that also means the Bichpoo should be off your list.
-If you want a small cuddle buddy that won’t leave your side, is great with kids and will let you know that he misses you, then the Bichpoo might be the right breed for you!
+If you want a small cuddle buddy that won’t leave your side, is great with kids, and will let you know that he misses you, then the Bichpoo might be the right breed for you!

-During his time on the streets he found employment as a circus performer due to his intelligence and quick ability to pick up a command, and this is where the Bichpoo gets his quick learning trait from.
-The Bichon Frise is described as a playful, curious and peppy character, and he makes a wonderful jolly family pet.
+During his time on the streets, he found employment as a circus performer due to his intelligence and quick ability to pick up on commands, and this is where the Bichpoo gets his quick learning trait from.
+The Bichon Frise is described as a playful, curious, and peppy character, and he makes a wonderful jolly family pet.
 In 2019, the American Kennel Club (AKC) has ranked him as the 46th most popular dog in America.

 Size & Appearance

-The Bichpoo has a curly coat that resembles that of a teddy bear, and he has dark colored button eyes with a cute button nose to match.
-He is a well-proportioned dog, except for his ears which are quite long for his face, and generally fall either side of his skull to reach his jawline.
+The Bichpoo has a curly coat that resembles that of a teddy bear, and he has dark-colored button eyes with a cute button nose to match.
+He is a well-proportioned dog, except for his ears which are quite long for his face, and generally fall on either side of his skull to reach his jawline.

 Coat & Colors